 This vision is Penn Compact 2020.

 Penn Compact 2020 renews Penn’s fundamental priorities with continued focus on increasing access to our University’s exceptional intellectual resources; integrating knowledge across academic disciplines with emphasis on innovative understanding and discovery; and engaging locally, nationally, and globally to bring the benefits of Penn’s research, teaching, and service to individuals and communities at home and around the world.
 This vision will guide us in strengthening three core values that make us uniquely Penn: inclusion, innovation, and impact.

-Our commitment to inclusion means we will continue to meet the full financial need of undergraduates with all-grant, no-loan aid packages.
+Our commitment to inclusion means we will continue to meet the full financial need of undergraduates with all-grant aid packages.
 We also are dedicated to expanding the Penn World Scholars program and to further strengthening graduate and professional student financial aid.
 We will increase diversity at all levels with high-priority efforts that include the Action Plan for Faculty Diversity and Excellence.
 And we will continue advancing Open Learning at Penn with high-quality online education initiatives that promote the very best teaching and educational research on Penn’s campus.

 We will continue to innovate by bringing the greatest minds together across academic fields.
 To do this, we will increase Penn Integrates Knowledge and other endowed professorships across our schools to recruit and retain the most eminent interdisciplinary faculty.
 We will build highly collaborative, inter-school research and teaching programs.
 And we will expand Penn’s culture and practice of innovation through a new Pennovation Center, where Penn discoveries will find rapid application to pressing social needs.